jewel/zing/README.md

 auto-go
 =======

-Small tool to automate running a command repeatedly (in vim) during development.
+Small tool to automate running a custom command repeatedly (in vim) during development.

+The command can be customized on a per-repository (or per-directory) basis.

 Installation
 ============